 The institution was established in 1946 as the Ethnographic Institute of the Slovak Academy of Sciences and Arts, which was affiliate to the Historical Institute in 1951.
 After the establishment of the Slovak Academy of Sciences in 1953, the Ethnographic Cabinet was established and was renamed to the Institute of Ethnography SAS in 1955.
-Since 1993, it was called the Institute of Ethnology SAS, and on the basis of the recommendation of the international accreditation commission was renamed to the Institute of Ethnology and Social Anthropology SAS in 2018.
+Since 1993, it was called the Institute of Ethnology SAS and, based on the recommendation of the international accreditation commission, it was renamed the Institute of Ethnology and Social Anthropology SAS in 2018.
 In 2022, it was transformed into a public research institution.

-According to the organisational rules of the IESA SAS, the workplace is headed by a director who, in order to ensure the scientific and research activity and management of the institute, establishes the position of deputy director and scientific secretary.
-The main bodies of IESA SAS as a public research institution, in addition to the management of the institute, there is also an boards of directors, an academic board and a supervisory board.
-The Director’s Council is an advisory body for solving issues related to the management of scientific projects that require collective assessment.
-The director establishes special work committees to perform specialized tasks (e.g. Ethics Committee, Inventory Committee).
+According to the organisational rules of the IESA SAS, the Institute is headed by the Director who, in order to ensure scientific and research activities and management of the Institute, appoints a Deputy Director and Scientific Secretary.
+In addition to the Institute´s management, the main bodies of the IESA SAS as a public research institution include the Boards of Directors, the Academic Board, and the Supervisory Board.
+The Director’s Council is an advisory body to deal with issues related to the management of scientific projects that require collective assessment.
+The Director establishes special work committees to perform specialised tasks (e.g. Ethics Committee, Inventory Committee).

-The Institute comprises a Scientific library and an Information and documentation section with an extensive Scientific collections containing text, picture and multi-media documents.
-The Institute of Ethnology and Social Anthropology SAS houses the editorial office of the scientific journal Slovenský národopis/Slovak Ethnology, and collaborates with the Ethnographic Society of Slovakia and the Slovak Society for the Study of Religions.
+The Institute includes as its part the Information and Documentation Section which consists of the Library and Scientific Collections with an extensive scientific archive of text, picture, and multi-media documents.
+The Institute of Ethnology and Social Anthropology SAS houses the editorial office of the scientific journal Slovenský národopis/Slovak Ethnology and collaborates with the Ethnographic Society of Slovakia and the Slovak Society for the Study of Religions.

-The Institute of Ethnology and Social Anthropology SAS consists of a disciplinary, gender and age-balanced team of ambitious professionals.
-The SAV Gender Equality Plan and the Human Resources Strategy for Researchers (HRS4R) are implemented at the workplace.
+The Institute of Ethnology and Social Anthropology SAS consists of a discipline, gender- and age-balanced team of ambitious professionals.
+The Institute has implemented the SAS Gender Equality Plan and the Human Resources Strategy for Researchers (HRS4R).